ami-iit/training-conda-robotics/create-icub-gazebo-env.md

 ## Check the environment

-First of all, check if conda is correctly installed:
+First of all, check if conda and mamba are correctly installed:
 ~~~
-conda info
+mamba info
 ~~~

 The output should be something like: